GSTT-CSC/gstt-csc.github.io/blogs/articles/_posts/2021-08-25-STP_blog_Igor.md

 category: Blog
 ---

-So, three months of my rotation in the Clinical Scientific Computing (CSC) department have passed as if it was one day, and here I am, writing a blog (my first one).
+<span class="dropcap">S</span>o, three months of my rotation in the Clinical Scientific Computing (CSC) department have passed as if it was one day,
+and here I am, writing a blog (my first one).
 I came to the CSC during my first year of the STP in Clinical Bioinformatics (Genomics) training.
 My expectations when starting my rotation were not high, considering that almost all staff that do not have direct patient contact still work remotely because of COVID-19.